sabinkarki/IntegrationTestingUsingJavaCucumber/README.md

 <h1>Description</h2>
 <h4>
 <pre>
-This project is about BBD testing using cucumber-java as client side(UserApiTesting) and
+This project is about BDD testing using cucumber-java as client side(UserApiTesting) and
-Spring Boot as Server side(UserApi).The purpose of the project is soley for education only.During the start up of the application two users are created.Users are also added from cucumber(client side) and deleted after the completion of test.
+Spring Boot as Server side(UserApi).The purpose of the project is solely for education only.During the start up of the application two users are created.Users are also added from cucumber(client side) and deleted after the completion of test.
 Couple of rest resources are added in controller of UserApi.